Care, General Care Projects in Togo by Judith Hamilton

 It seems perfectly normal these days to take a gap year if you’re in your late teens or early twenties; when you reach your 50s (like me) it’s probably fair to say it’s a little more unusual.
 I did have a fairly conventional gap year in the 1970s when I worked on an archaeological dig and as an au pair in Spain, but seeing my sons, Robert and James, now aged 19 and 21, going off on their adventures before heading to university made me think it was high time I did something different.

-James had spent January 2011 in Togo learning French with Projects Abroad before backpacking around West Africa and when I asked him which his favourite country was he immediately replied ‘Togo’.
+James had spent January 2011 in Togo learning French with Projects Abroad before backpacking around West Africa and when I asked him which his favorite country was he immediately replied ‘Togo’.
 My mind was made up.
-I got in touch with Projects Abroad who organised my month working in an orphanage in Togo.
+I got in touch with Projects Abroad who organized my month working in an orphanage in Togo.

 First impressions of Togo

 I arrived in Lomé Airport late at night.
 It was noisy, busy and quite bewildering!
 It was also a bit scary as I had to leave my passport with immigration while I retrieved my bags, but this is normal procedure and, as promised, my passport was returned about 10 minutes later, complete with a week’s visa stamped in it.

 Once outside the airport I was met by Delphine from Projects Abroad and she immediately made me feel very relaxed and comfortable.
 We drove to the home of my host family who welcomed me with open arms.
 We sat down to a late supper of spaghetti and tomatoes before I went to bed and I suddenly realized that my adventure had begun.